gjwgit/todopod/README.md

 ## Introduction

-TodoPod is a Trello-like Solid Flutter app to manage todo/task lists based on the open standard todo.txt format.
+TodoPod is a Solid Flutter app to manage todo/task lists based on the open standard todo.txt format.
 Tasks can be imported and exported from other apps using the todo.txt format.
 Each item has a title, notes, priority (A=now, B=today, C=this week, D=next week, E=later, and F=parked), together with optional due date, duration, project (to collect together related tasks), and a context (where the task is to be undertaken).
 You can view your tasks in an ordered list, a kanban board, or as a planner/calendar.
 The app is multi-platform so you can install it for your desktop or mobile device, or run it directly through a web browser, all accessing and updating the tasks encrypted within your Pod.

 ---